 How was your induction?
 And how do you process the vast amount of information?

-Marcel's and Johannes 's induction was very well prepared and structured in stages.
+Marcel and Johannes' induction was very well prepared and structured in stages.
 I got an insight into sales as well as into the "big picture" and all other areas of the company.
-In addition, there was also a lot of information about RAIDBOXES as a company, the culture and the values.
+There was also a lot of information about Raidboxes as a company, the culture and the values.
 I personally liked that very much.

 The calmness, composure and patience was fantastic and helped a lot in the new situation.
 The amount of information is actually huge and proportional in a very short time - my head was buzzing.
 It helps to put the vast amount of information into a written structure from the very first day.
 You can then go through it again later, with a little more peace and quiet.

 Have you already had your first customer contact?
 And are there any differences between this and your previous jobs?

 Yes, I already have contact with both new customers who need plan - and product advice, as well as existing customers and also some of "my" FREE DEVs.
 There are definitely differences in contact and communication.
 I worked in other industries before (5 star hotels, BMW event marketing, language learning software), so the clientele was definitely different.
 Just like in my previous job in Sales & Business Development in a freshly founded European IT start-up, where I was mainly in contact with CTOs from larger companies.

 The interaction there is once again a little more ... formal.
 I find the contact with our clients, agencies and freelancers very uncomplicated and refreshing.
 Open and expressive in the sense that in almost every phone call I get exuberant feedback on Raidboxes, our product and even on the consultation.
 In addition, even in short conversations, people like to brainstorm together quickly; overall, communication is more dynamic than in other industries.
 That's a great start!